decred/dcrdocs/docs/glossary.md

 #### Private key

-An astronomically large secret number that allows DCR to be spent.
-All transactions that spend DCR can only be produced with knowledge of this secret number.
+An astronomically large number which, when kept secret from others, enables legitimate spending of personal Decred while preventing others from spending it.
+Private keys are encrypted by wallets to prevent theft.

 #### Private passphrase